Founded | 2019 |

 Website | establishedtitles |

 Established Titles is a company which sells souvenir plots of Scottish land from 1 sq ft (0.09 m2) to 20 sq ft (1.86 m2).
-While the company claims that those who buy the 'plots' can choose to be titled Lord, Laird or Lady, as part of a supposed "traditional Scottish custom", souvenir plots are too small to be legally registered for ownership and owners of souvenir plots do not have the right to officially title themselves.
-The company also keeps legal ownership.[1]
+The company retains legal ownership of the land.
+While the company claims that those who buy the 'plots' can choose to be titled Lord, Laird or Lady, as part of a supposed "traditional Scottish custom", souvenir plots are too small to be legally registered for ownership and owners of souvenir plots do not have the right to officially title themselves.[1]
 It owns land in Ardallie, Aberdeenshire,[2][3] Dunfermline, Dumfries, Galloway and the Borders.[4]
 YouTuber Scott Shafer's video alleging that the company was a scam caused significant controversy and many YouTubers to cease receiving sponsorships from the company.[5]

 It was founded by CEO Katerina Yip.[2]
 Established Titles has allegedly been referred to the Advertising Standards Authority.[6]
 It received backlash for its aggressive marketing efforts, which involves recruiting YouTubers for promotions.[4][7]
 The company is owned by Hong Kong-based investment firm, Galton Voysey Ltd.[8]